If you’re looking to rapidly grow your user-base by optimizing your product, simply signing up to Trello and Asana will give you a masterclass.

 Work email signup is highly recommended

-To make sure Asana keeps the adoption process as friction-free as possible, it links your work email’s domain to an Asana account and allows anyone with your domain (for example, email@example.com) to join in without having to link the organization to their account.
+To make sure Asana keeps the product adoption process as friction-free as possible, it links your work email’s domain to an Asana account and allows anyone with your domain (for example, email@example.com) to join in without having to link the organization to their account.

 Since I already have an account for my @process.st email address, I tried to sign up with my @gmail.com email, to quite a bit of badgering…